Electrostatic computations for statistical mechanics and random matrix applications: Explicit Functional Forms of Electrostatic Potentials Due to a Uniform Background

-Attracting a lot of attention for its relevance to certain fluid evolutions in the plane \cite{Ri72}, \cite{Za06}, \cite{GTV14}, \cite{LM16}, \cite{RM25} is the question of the support of the equilibrium for (\ref{3.19}) with $q(|z|)$ replaced by $|z|^2 + 2 {\rm Re} \, P(z)$ where ${\rm Re} \, P(z)$ is harmonic (here then $\mathbb R^2$ is identified by $\mathbb C$.)
+Attracting a lot of attention for its relevance to certain fluid evolutions in the plane \cite{Ri72}, \cite{Za06}, \cite{GTV14}, \cite{LM16}, \cite{RM25} is the question of the support of the equilibrium for (\ref{3.19}) with $q(|z|)$ replaced by $|z|^2 + 2 {\rm Re} \, P(z)$ where ${\rm Re} \, P(z)$ is harmonic (here $\mathbb R^2$ is identified by $\mathbb C$.)
 Note that the potential (\ref{3.13c}) for the one-component plasma confined to an ellipse can be written in this form (up to a constant factor), with $P(z)$ proportional to $z^2$.
-For general $P(z)$, from Poisson's equation the implied background density is the constant $\rho_{\rm b} = N/\pi$, with the task then being to compute the boundary of the support.
+For general $P(z)$, from Poisson's equation the implied background density is the constant $\rho_{\rm b} = N/\pi$ (for convenience we will set $N=1$), with the task then being to compute the boundary of the support.
 This modified potential must satisfy

 where $C$ is some constant.
 Here the second equation follows from the first by applying the derivative operator $\partial_{z}$ to both sides.